opendistro-for-elasticsearch/perftop/README.md

 * "Thread Pool - Queue Size and Rejected Requests" is sorted by ThreadPool_RejectedReqs.
 * "Heap Usage" is sorted by Heap_Used.
 * If no `--nodename $NODENAME` is provided, the bar graphs will be aggregated metrics on cluster-level.

+## Documentation

+For more information, see the [documentation](https://opendistro.github.io/for-elasticsearch-docs).

 ## Download